couch-consulting/bayes_insurance_java/README.md

     11.055277 % of all cases are with the result A
     ````
     Here you can see that our test data has not enough A cases!
 * for reality data should be: used with k-folding or other input data!

+### Data nodes:
+* n.a mapped to lowest range for numbers